JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/the_bandit_surfer/README.md

 mysql = MySQL(app)
 ```

-A team member figure out how to log into ssh using this [resource](https://steflan-security.com/linux-privilege-escalation-exploiting-misconfigured-ssh-keys/).
+I figured out how to log into ssh using this [resource](https://steflan-security.com/linux-privilege-escalation-exploiting-misconfigured-ssh-keys/).
 ```
 On your VM:
 ssh-keygen